ChingChien/Test/README.md

   - Overall Naming Convention:
-  	* Prepending a single underscore `(_)` has some support for protecting module variables and functions (not included with import * from)
+  	* Prepending a single underscore `(_)` has some support for protecting module variables and functions (not included with import * from).
+In other words, it is to indicate to other programmers that the attribute or method is intended to be protected and should not be accessed publicly.
+This is similar to "protected member" in Java.
   	* Prepending a double underscore `(__)` to an instance variable or method effectively serves to make the variable or method private to its class.
+It is to indicate that nobody should be able to access it from outside the class.
   	* Place related classes and top-level functions together in a module.
-  	* Use CapWords for class names, but lower_with_under.py for module names.
+  	* Use CapWords for class names, but lower_with_under.py for module filenames.

   - Naming Summary (guidelines from Guido's recommendations):